Kaajal Pasupathi: Career

 In 2017, she appeared as a contestant on the television show Bigg Boss hosted by Kamal Haasan.
 She entered on day 54 of the show and was evicted on day 70.

 Personal life

-During her stint on the dance reality show Maanada Mayilada, she briefly dated choreographer Sandy.
+During her stint on the dance reality show Maanada Mayilada, she briefly dated choreographer Sandy Master.
+They married in 2009 and divorced in 2012.
 In 2019, she announced her intentions of adopting a child as a single mother.